SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Scientists talk about nature; cranks talk about themselves."
 - "It never pays to humiliate an opponent.
 Defeat, disarm, divert, coopt, compromise, befriend, &hellip; never humiliate."
 - "If you're gonna lose your grip on reality, let go with _both_ hands.
 No half measures!"
-- "If you don't have a solution, you can always admire the problem."
+- "If you can't find a solution, at least you can admire the problem."
 - "An archetype is what you get when you factor-analyze a real person."
 - "Look&hellip; if I could _explain_ it, it wouldn't _be_ transcendant in the first place, now would it?"
 - "Footnotes are your friends."